 - Some people report success after turning on Airplane mode, so it’s worth a try.

-- If the cable or power adapter is not the problem and nothing else has worked, then there could be a fault with the iPad and you’ll need to contact Apple, contact the retailer where you bought it, or go into an Apple Store.
+- If the cable or power adapter is not the problem and nothing else has worked, then there could be a fault with the iPad and you’ll need to contact Apple, contact the retailer where you bought it, go into an Apple Store, or take it to a 3rd party repair shop as the culprit could be a damaged battery, or a damaged charge port, both of which are repairable.

 A lot of people have trouble connecting to Wi-Fi networks with their iPads.
 Before you start serious troubleshooting, you should check Settings > Wi-Fi on the iPad and make sure that it is turned on.
 It’s also worth making sure that Wi-Fi is accessible on another device.